-To be able to offer freedom within limits, I think it is very important to reflect about what boundaries you want to have.
+To be able to offer freedom within limits, I think it is very important to reflect on what boundaries you want to have.
 I think, if you supervise and don’t engage, it will backfire.
 It is important the kids feel, that the limitations are fair, and they know why the boundaries are there.
-Engage, join your kids when they are playing video games, watch movies, create movies, find new interesting apps with them and so on.
+Engage, join your kids when they are playing video games, watch movies, create movies, find new interesting apps with them, and so on.
 That will help you to understand and see what your kids are exposed to.
-If you engage in your kids world, they will engage in yours.
+If you engage in your kid’s world, they will engage in yours.
 The boundaries should follow the maturity of your kid, and get wider as they grow up.
-We as parents should always be the good role model.
+We as parents should always be a good role model.
 I believe that trust goes in both directions.

 Unfortunately, there are people around that can’t be trusted to have the best intentions for your kids.
-You would never leave your kids by themselves in an unsafe area in town or in the woods, right?
+You would never leave your kids by themselves in an unsafe area in a town or in the woods, right?
 I guess, you also tell your kids never to talk to or follow a stranger anywhere.
 But how about tricky people on the web?
 One thing that is super important, is to tell your kids that if someone contacts them on the net, they should always let you know, especially if someone is telling them to keep it a “secret”.
 Creepy… This is why you should teach your kids to ONLY message and accept friend and contact requests from people they know.

 Teach your kids to be careful of what they post online.
 Even if you try to erase something, it is basically impossible.
 As an example, I have seen several school projects on Facebook where they want to teach the kids how quickly and how far any picture can get on the web.
-One thing that I think kids will have trouble to grasp, is the fact that the net is global and the number of people, that can see what has been posted, is huge.
+One thing that I think kids will have trouble grasping is the fact that the net is global and the number of people, that can see what has been posted, is huge.
 I think even adults struggle to see this.
 And yes, the tricky people are everywhere.
 Just imagine that a picture of you, which you are not proud of, goes viral!
 The only way to protect yourself is to never post anything, but then again, that will be quite boring.
-We all like to get the likes on our posts, right? 😉
+We all like to get likes on our posts, right? 😉

-One thing I will definitely tell my kids is that: If you can’t say what you have written to the other person, when she or he is standing in front of you, and look them in their eyes at the same time, then you should NOT click on send!
+One thing I will definitely tell my kids is that: If you can’t say what you have written to the other person when she or he is standing in front of you, and look them in their eyes at the same time, then you should NOT click on send!

 There is a girl here in Sweden who runs the Instagram account assholesonline.com.
 Her name is Linnea Claesson, and she must be one of the strongest women I know of.
-She publishes the messages, that has been sent to her, on Instagram.
-I must say, I’m stunned about what some people think is OK to write to another person.
+She publishes the messages, that have been sent to her, on Instagram.
+I must say, I’m stunned by what some people think is OK to write to another person.
 As I mentioned earlier, one rule of thumb, I will teach my kids, is to think: Can I tell this to the other person when she or he is standing in front of me and look them in their eyes at the same time.
 If the answer is no, then you should not write it!
 If yes, then it should be OK to write.

 Do you know why it is important to have a strong password?
 Well, here I go again about the tricky people on the net.
 There are people that use different computer programs to try to fetch passwords to be able to hack and take control of your accounts.
 If your password has been revealed somewhere, then there is a big risk that they will be able to access your other accounts with the same password.
 The shorter password you have, the faster the program will be able to reveal it.
-This is since the program will test bit by bit to see what fits, and they have access to a database with already revealed passwords, dictionaries and number combinations that have been used.
+This is since the program will test bit by bit to see what fits, and they have access to a database with already revealed passwords, dictionaries, and number combinations that have been used.
 Therefore, my tip is to have a LONG password.
 As an example, a password like “H3j2@N” would take the computer program approx. 52 seconds to reveal.
 A password like “HelloYourCatSpinns!” would take the program closer to six milliard years to hack, since the program will have to test a lot more variables.

 Be friends with your kids on social media.
 This will help you to know which people your kids have around them, and also what kind of information they do share online.
 Talk to your kids about tricky people with no good intentions, that will try to contact them by masking as people they are not, and how they want to “infiltrate” their “inner circle” to win their trust.
 This is why you should teach your kids to ONLY message and accept friend and contact requests from people they know.
 Also have a discussion about that the number of contacts of friends your kids have, really doesn’t matter.
-The quality of the contacts is far more important than the quantity of contacts, in the aspect of beeing safe online.
+The quality of the contacts is far more important than the number of contacts, in the aspect of being safe online.

 Supervise and ask about unfamiliar email addresses for the same reasons as above.
 You should teach your kids to ONLY message and accept friend and contact requests from people they know.

-I guess you have heard of Internet of Things (IoT)?
+I guess you have heard of the Internet of Things (IoT)?
 This is an area where the development runs very fast right now.

 Do things together with your kid!
 The only way to really know what your kids experience around tech is to talk to them and ask a lot of open questions like: “I notice that you wish to get your own smartphone, what would you like to be able to do with it?”, “I noticed you really enjoy to play video games, how long time do you think it is OK to sit and play without a break?”, and “I understand that you would like to create your own account on social media, why do you think there is an age limit?”.

-Be curious, communicate and get engaged.
-I could not have said it better than Jordan Shapiro, PhD says in his article The Truth About Parenting And Smartphones:
+Be curious, communicate, and get engaged.
+I could not have said it better than Jordan Shapiro, Ph.D. says in his article The Truth About Parenting And Smartphones:

 “With or without devices, most of the parents I see could engage more with their children.
 And it is not just about quantity of time, it is also about quality of time.
 Play video games with your kids.
 Watch animated movies with your kids.
 Read chapter books to your kids.
 They are little people, and like all people, when you engage in their world, they become interested in engaging in yours”.